mk-fg/reliable-discord-client-irc-daemon/README.md

   control discord connection, e.g. for a more one-off usage, or to temporarily suppress failed conn warnings while local network is down that way.

-- `set irc-disable-reactions yes` - temp-disable discord reaction notifications (using `set` command).\
+- `set irc-disable-reacts-msgs yes` - temp-disable discord reaction notifications (using `set` command).\
-  Or `set -s irc-disable-reactions yes` to make it permanent (`-s/--save` flag for saving value to ini config file), or simple `set` without parameters to see all general configuration options and their values.
+  Or `set -s irc-disable-reacts-msgs yes` to make it permanent (`-s/--save` flag for saving value to ini config file), or simple `set` without parameters to see all general configuration options and their values.

 - `rx Block mee6 bot-noise = (?i)^<MEE6>` - temp-block all messages from MEE6 bot.\
   (see [section about this filtering] below, or [more examples of such stuff under tips-and-tricks])